Keksuccino/Spiffy-HUD/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Tell me about your idea for FancyHud
 title: ''
-labels: ''
+labels: feature request
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Describe your idea**
-A clear and concise description of what you want to happen.
+A detailed and clear description of what you want to see in the mod.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+The feature should fit the mod's lore.
+Something like "add speaking potatos ridden by Trump" will be ignored.